 Morgan has been involved in AECT since Aesop Says (2006).
 She has earned a Master badge in Costumes, was last seen as Toad in Wind in the Willows (2015).
-Morgan is a recent graduate of Holt High School and is presently a freshman at Michigan State University double majoring in Theatre and Women’s and Gender Studies and double minoring in Mathematics and LGBTQ and Sexuality Studies.
-Morgan has been serving on the AECT board as a voting youth member.
+Morgan is presently a sophomore at Michigan State University double majoring in Theatre and Women’s and Gender Studies and double minoring in Mathematics and LGBTQ and Sexuality Studies.
+Morgan has been serving on the AECT board for the past two years and runs the website.

 I joined the AECT family in 2011.
 Both of my daughters have loved every minute with AECT on and off stage.
 After seeing all of the wonderful growth and character development my children gained through their experience with AECT I knew volunteering my time on the AECT board would be well worth it.
 I received a B.A in Psychology from Central Michigan University and a M.A. in Counseling Psychology from Western Michigan University.
 After many years of social work I now focus my time on Making the World a Better Place by volunteering my time at All-of-us Express, the Laingsburg High School Drama Boosters, the Laingsburg Girl Scouts, advocating for animals and helping with my family real estate business.

 Shelby is a junior at Laingsburg High School.
 She came to AECT in 2011 and has enjoyed many roles on stage but is currently loving her role as director.
 In her free time she enjoys reading, watching movies and hanging out with AECT.

 Youth Board Member, Current Participant

 Ellison has been with All of Us Express since the 25th season and has had the time of his life.
 He’s earned his master badge in assistant directing and hopes to get at least one more master badge before he becomes an alumni.
 When he’s not at the theater or board meetings he writes and directs his own short films.